heygrady/blog/apps/blog-app/src/pages/posts/2025-10-29-evolving-neural-networks-in-type-script.md

 #### Rust

 Rust is able to fill in the blanks because it is fully context-aware.
-The population might be a Genome of _any_ NEAT variants, and Rust can figure that out based on the context.
+The population might be a Genome of _any_ NEAT variant, and Rust can figure that out based on the context.

 ```rust
 pub struct Population<G: Genome> {